If you are looking to make your own online store, Wix vs Shopify is the question that most definitely should have popped into your mind.

 Shopify is an all-in-one eCommerce solution designed specifically to sell products and services online.
 The popular online store builder allows you to add an unlimited number of products to your shop while also giving you the chance to manage your inventory, all from one dashboard.

-While using one's Wix page for selling goods may seem like an efficient re-purposing of an existing website, it does raise the question: Are Wix pages fit for the consumption of online shoppers, or should those with Wix sites defer over to a more traditionally commerce-oriented platform like Shopify when beginning an online store?
+While using one's Wix page for selling goods may seem like an efficient re-purposing of an existing website, it does raise the question: Are Wix pages fit for the consumption of online shoppers, or should those with Wix sites defer over to a more traditionally eCommerce-oriented platform like Shopify when starting an online store?

-After all, in our blog post about the best Shopify alternatives we didn't mention Wix - because we didn't consider it a full-fledged eCommerce platform.
+After all, in our blog post about the best Shopify alternatives we didn't mention Wix - simply because we didn't consider it as a fully-fledged eCommerce platform.

 Maybe we were wrong not to include it?
 We will explore how the two platforms differ and get to the bottom of the question - who wins in the online retail battle of Wix vs Shopify and is the former one worth it?